andovnar2021/first_pipeline/README.md

 Infrastructure for flask application.
 PROD and DEV environment have the same structure.
 They can only be distinguished by the parameters specified in the corresponding files.
 <br>
-1. PIPELINE when creating pull request to main ->
+1.PIPELINE when creating pull request to main ->

 - fmt and tfsec checks are performed
 - rises DEV environment
 - send notification message to slack

-3. Check DEV environment.
+2.Check DEV environment.

 3.PIPELINE on merge to main->
 - fmt and tfsec checks are performed